dustinpfister/blog_posts/_posts/threejs-object3d.md

 This is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or javaScript in general.
 This post is on an advanced topic on [three.js](/categories/three-js/) and I expect that you have some basic working knowledge of what there is to know before hand.

-As with any post on three.js the version number matters a lot, in this post I am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91).
+As with any post on three.js the version number matters a lot, when I first started this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I updated the post I was using [r111 of threejs](https://github.com/mrdoob/three.js/tree/r111).
 Threejs is a project in motion so if any code in this post or any other threejs post breaks it might very well be because of the version number.

 ## 2 - Basic example of Object3d using the position property